News Archives | Accredited Investor Leads

 The seemingly archaic rules of the SEC are often a source of mystery and frustration for companies, especially companies that are trying to get off the ground by raising money.
-Until now, claiming an exemption under Reg D caused a company to be subjected to sever limitations, most specifically when it comes to the general solicitation or advertising a private offering.
+Until now, claiming an exemption under Reg D caused a company to be subjected to sever limitations, most specifically when it comes to the general solicitation or advertising a private placement.
 For the past 80 years companies that claimed exemption to the registration regulations under Rule 506 were prohibited from advertising their offering through mass media including newspapers or on the internet.
 Additionally they were limited in the number of non-accredited investors they could accept.
 Much of that is changing, thanks to the Jumpstart Our Business Startups Act passed by Congress in Aprils 2012.

-The Act, specifically adopted by Congress with the intent of limiting the regulatory red tape and removing some of the hoops, instructed the SEC to do away with the prohibition on advertising private offerings.
+The Act, specifically adopted by Congress with the intent of limiting the regulatory red tape and removing some of the hoops, instructed the SEC to do away with the prohibition on advertising private placements.
 The hope being that by making it easier to advertise an offering, more small business will be successful in raising money, thereby greatly increasing their chances of success.
 This would help to enhance the already growing, albeit slowly, economy with the creation of jobs.
 The SEC has and continues to adopt changes that are going to be important for businesses to be aware of in the coming months, in line with this Act of Congress.

 The most important change is that companies will be able to solicit investors with a wider net by advertising.
-However, there is a caveat in the language of the JOBS Act that requires the company making the offering to take reasonable steps to ensure that the investors met the SEC’s criteria of being accredited investors.
+However, there is a caveat in the language of the JOBS Act that requires the company making the private placement to take reasonable steps to ensure that the investors met the SEC’s criteria of being accredited investors.
 After taking feedback from a variety of sources the SEC’s new rule proposal includes these steps to meet that requirement –

 Under the new rule proposed, the issuer would be required to file an advance notice of the offering 15 days before making it publicly available, and again at the conclusion of the offering.
 This changes the current regulations, which requires the issuer to file a Form D, no later than 15 days after the first sale of securities in the offering.
 The issuer would be further required to update the information contained in form D within 30 calendar days of the conclusion of the offer and also indicate that the offer had ended.